qarham/tf-osh-vagrant/aio/README.md

 vagrant-host> vagrant up
 ```

-2. Once all above commands are sucessful without any ***"error"*** check status of the pods by connecting to "aio-node"
+2. Once all above commands are sucessful without any ***"error"*** please check status of the pods by connecting to the "aio-node" VM using following commands.

 ```bash
 vagrant-host> vagrant ssh aio-node